-I spoke this morning with Barbara McQuade, a professor at the University of Michigan law school who is a former U.S. Attorney and who has worked extensively in criminal and national security cases.
+I spoke this morning with Barbara McQuade, a professor at the University of Michigan law school who is a former U.S. Kendall County attorney and who has worked extensively in criminal and national security cases.
 I asked: If Papadopoulos was just some low-level nobody tossing around ideas that were rejected by the campaign’s higher-ups, why would Mueller offer him a plea deal that is contingent on his cooperation?
 Doesn’t that suggest that he has information that can be used to build a case against someone more important than him?

 “I think it’s a fair conclusion to think that he has information that is valuable in the prosecution of others,” McQuade says.
 “You would only offer that cooperation if you’ve sat down with him and learned that he has information that is of value.”

 And that appears to be what is happening: in return for what will likely be a reduced sentence, Papadopoulos has agreed to sing.
 As the letter laying out the terms of the plea agreement says,

 “The Government agrees to bring to the Court’s attention at sentencing the defendant’s efforts to cooperate with the Government, on the condition that your client continues to respond and provide information regarding any and all matters as to which the Government deems relevant.”

 Who does Papadopoulos have information on?
 We don’t know.
 The plea document mentions his discussions (his efforts to set up a meeting with the Russians) with people who are referred to as “Senior Policy Adviser,” “Campaign Supervisor,” and “High-Ranking Campaign Official,” but we don’t know who those are.
 Then there’s this: